baidu-research/hydra-gocean/xcore/lidar/README.md

 # LiDAR Projects
 LiDAR is a method for determining ranges by targeting an object with a laser and measuring the time for the reflected light to return to the receiver, which can be used to make digital 3-D representations of areas on the earth's surface and ocean bottom, due to differences in laser return times, and by varying laser wavelengths.
-It has terrestrial, airborne, and mobile applications.

 # Livox LiDAR